 While web design and programming are advanced skills, you don’t have to wait until you have a college degree to make money with them.
 If you know how to code, set up a profile on one of these sites and offer freelance services.

-While freelancer salary information isn’t readily available, NJ Creatives says web designers charge an average of $59 per hour.
+While freelancer salary information isn’t readily available, freelancer networking organization NJ Creatives Network says web designers charge an average of $59 per hour.
 You may be able to charge even more over time as you build a portfolio and good reputation on the site.
 Plus, your work could help you get a job after graduation.

 Editing and blogging online is another lucrative skill that doesn’t necessarily require a college degree.
 Sites like Upwork and Freelancer offer a variety of editing and writing projects.

-At the time of writing, most writers on Upwork charge between $25 and $35 an hour.
+At the time of writing, writers on Upwork charge anywhere from $15 to $85 per hour.
 Just as with web design, you could start with a low rate and raise it over time as you gain experience.

 Exercising is one of the best ways to manage stress and stay healthy.
 If you’re a regular at your gym, why not jump into a lead role as a group fitness instructor?

-To become certified, you’ll need to pass the American Council on Exercise (ACE) exam.
-Before taking the exam, you’ll also need to be certified in CPR.
-On average, fitness instructors make over $19 an hour, according to Payscale.
+To become certified, you may need to take an accredited fitness instructor course.
+On average, fitness instructors make over $20 an hour, according to Payscale.

-You don’t need a college degree to become a massage therapist, but you do need a certificate from the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
-If you can invest time during the summer, then you could work as a massage therapist for the remainder of your college years.
+You don’t need a college degree to become a massage therapist, but you might need to take a massage training program and get state licensure.
+If you can invest time during the summer and part of the school year, then you could potentially work as a massage therapist for the remainder of your college years.

-According to Payscale, massage therapists earn an average of $19 an hour.
-This choice is an especially good if you’re a student of medicine, health, or physical therapy because this experience could transfer to your future career.
+According to Payscale, massage therapists earn an average of $20 an hour.
+This choice is especially good if you’re a student of medicine, health or physical therapy, as this experience could transfer to your future career.

-If you enjoy working with kids, then babysitting is one of the best high-paying part-time jobs for students.
+If you enjoy working with kids, babysitting could be a great choice — and is one of the best high-paying part-time jobs for students.
 Most colleges have a job board that connects local families with current students.
 Alternatively, check out Care.com for babysitting opportunities in your area.

-The nationwide average is just $10 per hour, according to Payscale, but families in urban areas tend to pay closer to $15 or $20 per hour.
+The nationwide average is just $10 per hour, according to Payscale, but families might pay college students a significantly higher rate.
 This role is an especially good choice for students of elementary education or child development.

-A bank teller is another great choice for high-paying part-time jobs for college students.
+A bank teller is another solid choice for high-paying part-time jobs for students.
 You need to be comfortable counting and handling large amounts of money and inputting data into a computer system.
 Plus, you’ll work directly with customers to fulfill their requests.